SillyFreak/typst-scrutinize/src/task-kinds/free-form.typ

 /// Next question
 /// ```)
 ///
-/// - answer (content): the answer to (maybe) display
-/// - placeholder (auto, content): the placeholder to display instead of hiding the answer.
-For the
-///   layout of exam and solution to match, this needs to have the same height as the answer.
-/// - height (auto, relative): the height of the grid region
-/// - stretch (ratio): the amount by which the height of the answer region should be stretched
-///   relative to the required height of the provided solution.
-Can only be set to a value other
-///   than 100% if `height == auto`.
-/// - size (relative, dictionary): grid size, or a dictionary containing `width` and `height`
-/// - stroke (none, stroke): the stroke of the grid to draw
 /// -> content
 #let grid(
+  /// the answer to (maybe) display
+  /// -> content
   answer,
+  /// the placeholder to display instead of hiding the answer.
+For the layout of exam and solution
+  /// to match, this needs to have the same height as the answer.
+  /// -> auto | content
   placeholder: auto,
+  /// the height of the grid region
+  /// -> auto | relative
   height: auto,
+  /// the amount by which the height of the answer region should be stretched relative to the
+  /// required height of the provided solution.
+Can only be set to a value other than 100% if
+  /// `height == auto`.
+  /// -> ratio
   stretch: 100%,
+  /// grid size, or a dictionary containing `width` and `height`
+  /// -> relative | dictionary
   size: 5mm,
+  /// the stroke of the grid to draw
+  /// -> none | stroke
   stroke: 0.5pt+gray,
 ) = layout(((width,)) => {
   import "../solution.typ"